rusoto/rusoto.github.io/src/setup.md

 file.
 For nightly Rust, Rusoto uses macros to generate the code.

-Rusoto takes advantage of this to provide a hybrid approach: Rusoto uses Syntex by default, but provides the ability to use macros on nightly Rust by using a Cargo [feature][cargo-feature].
+Rusoto takes advantage of this to provide a hybrid approach: Rusoto uses Syntex by default, but provides the ability to use macros for code generation on nightly Rust by using a Cargo [feature][cargo-feature].
 Via this method, users can choose to either support stable and nightly, or both via feature flags.

 * [Setup Rusoto targetting stable compiler][setup-stable]
 * [Setup Rusoto targetting nightly compiler][setup-nightly]